Shopify vs. Big Cartel: What’s the Best Online eCommerce Platform of 2020?

 You can setup restricted areas and permissions, so that not every single staff member is able to access all of your sensitive information, or which items sell the best, or your margins, or whatever else you'd prefer to keep private.
 This can be a very powerful collaborative tool, which allows you to bring on extra help to improve your store, without having to expose all of the trade secrets you've collected from your shop's analytics and sales info.

-A Third Option Besides Big Cartel or Shopify
+The Third Option Besides Big Cartel or Shopify

 As we said earlier, this used to be a really complex process, but it's not nearly as tricky to setup as it used to be.